formkiq/docs.formkiq.com/docs/features/locales.md

 ### INTERFACE

 The locale interface resource is a generic resource that has a **interfaceKey** and an associated **localizedValue**.
+This can be used to store localized strings for display on a user interface.

 ### SCHEMA

 Allow the association of a Schema attribute's allowed value to be associated **localizedValue**.

-Localized values can be retrieved using the **GET /sites/&lt;siteId&gt;/schema/document** and the locale query parameter.
+Localized values can be retrieved using the **GET /sites/&lt;siteId&gt;/schema/document** and the locale query parameter, e.g., `?locale=pt-PT`.

 ### CLASSIFICATION

 Allow the association of a Schema classification attribute's allowed value to be associated **localizedValue**.

-Localized values can be retrieved using the **GET /sites/&lt;siteId&gt;/classifications/&lt;classificationId&gt;** and the locale query parameter.
+Localized values can be retrieved using the **GET /sites/&lt;siteId&gt;/classifications/&lt;classificationId&gt;** and the locale query parameter, e.g., `?locale=pt-PT`.

 ## API Locale Endpoints